Elektrobit/crinit/README.md

 containing a set of commands and dependencies on other tasks.

-The specified tasks are then started with as much parallelism as dependencies allow, i.e. tasks without any dependencies are spawned ASAP after Crinit has been started.
+The specified tasks are then started with as much parallelism as dependencies allow, i.e. tasks without any dependencies are spawned as soon as possible after Crinit has been started.
 Once a task is spawned, finished, or has failed its dependent tasks are updated and spawned as necessary.

 ## Concept